Refine your search

 Contents

-Who is obligated to register
+Who must register

 Registration period

-The registration period for the academic year starts on 1 June and ends on 15 September.
+• The registration period for the academic year starts on 1 June and ends on 15 September.

-Registration in the Oili registration service
+Register in the Oili registration service

 Registration is study right specific.
-If you have more than one active study right, you can register as being present or absent for all of them or, e.g., as present for one and as absent for another.
+If you have more than one active study right, you can register as present or absent for all of them or, e.g., as present for one and as absent for another.

 Registration is also term-specific.
 This means that you can register as being absent for one semester and present for another.
 Remember to take the normative duration of studies into consideration.